-These were our KitchiZibi medicine people called Thunderbirds.
-At one time every Thunderbird, holy man, healer, root doctor or medicine man in KitchiZibi territory was negatively called a sorcerer.
+Not too long ago every medicine man, holy man, healer, tent shaker or root doctor in KitchiZibi territory was negatively called a sorcerer.
 And because the egocentric domination of Christianity still exists, so does the misnomer.
-A memory of this remains yet: The Mattawa River, which flows directly into the KitchiZibi, is still known today as "The Valley of the Sorcerers."
+A memory of this remains yet: The Mattawa River, which flows right into the KitchiZibi, is still called "The Valley of the Sorcerers."

-Snake men were medicine people who worked to rid the world of bad and intentionally malevolent spirits symbolized by monstrous serpents.
-Snake men practiced Thunderbird medicine ways to attract the power of the Thunderbirds for the benefit of others.
-But due to the ill beliefs of Christian missionaries, our snake men were perceived as being evil.
+Some of our KitchiZibi medicine men were called Thunderbirds.
+They worked to rid the earth of negative and intentionally malevolent spirits symbolized by big snakes and monstrous serpents.
+So the Thunderbirds practiced 'snake medicine' ways to purposefully attract the great powers of thunder and lightning to help people heal.
+But due to the ill beliefs of Christian missionaries, our Thunderbirds were perceived as being evil.

-A spiritual helper, or assistant, to a medicine man is often the snake.
-But in Euro-Christian beliefs, snakes and serpents were seen as evil manifestations of the devil itself.
-So, because of this, our own snake men were persecuted as evil sorcerers and it is no surprise that soon they began to practice their powerful medicine ways in total secrecy.
+A spiritual helper to a Thunderbird medicine man is often the snake.
+But in Euro-Christian beliefs, snakes and serpents were always seen as evil manifestations of the devil itself.
+So, because of this, our Thunderbird medicine men were persecuted as evil sorcerers and it is no surprise they began to practice their mysterious medicine ways in secrecy.

 "It is said that long ago the little green snakes were the guardians of Mother Earth.
 The job of the snakes was to protect all the medicines so that all the beings of the earth would live strong and be healthy.
 It was seen that one day the snakes might become aware of their power.
 And when this happened, the snakes lost their way.
 They began to take their power not only from Mother Earth, but also from the very beings the Great Spirit had assigned them to protect.
 The snakes fed on the spirits of all the beings.
 The more spirits the snakes took, the more they grew.
 Soon they became monstrous snakes and giant serpents.
 The beings of the whole earth came to fear the power of the giant serpents.
 So, to try to fix this big problem, Kitchi-Manitou - the Great Spirit - called for the Thunderbirds.
 When the Thunderbirds arrived, they were tremendously hungry.
 They used the power of their own lightning to rid the earth of the giant serpents.
 As they destroyed them, they ate them.
 The bad power of the serpents became the good power of the Thunderbirds."

-Although in severe contrast to Christian ways of believing and worship a ginebig-inini - a snake man - was a very secretive, spiritual holy person.
-Like snakes they preferred to work alone when they sought medicine and guidance from the spirits.
-A snake man worked to attract the good power of the Thunderbirds.
-And, because of this, snake men became known as Thunderbirds too.
+Although in severe contrast to Christian ways of believing and worship a Thunderbird medicine man was a very secretive, spiritual holy person.
+They preferred to work alone when they sought medicine and guidance from the snakes.
+They used 'snake medicine' to attract the electrical power of the Thunderbirds.
 This infuriated the Christian missionaries.
 The missionaries quite disliked and mistrusted the Thunderbirds.
 They wanted the Thunderbirds and their potent medicine ways to be gone.

-But by using their own good medicine ways, it was the Thunderbirds (ginebig-inini/snake men) who worked to try and eliminate the Giant Serpents - the big human egos - of the missionaries who, with views of spiritual superiority, manipulated and intentionally consumed the spirits of our people like serpents themselves to promote their own doctrine.
-Quite naturally this saddened, disturbed, offended and even angered our own traditional holy people, the snake men - the Thunderbirds.
+But by using their sacred snake medicine ways, it was the Thunderbird medicine men who worked to eliminate the Giant Serpents - the big human egos - of the Christian missionaries who, with views of spiritual superiority, manipulated and intentionally consumed the spirits of our people like serpents themselves to promote their own doctrine.
+Quite naturally this saddened, disturbed, offended and even angered our own traditional holy people: the Thunderbird medicine men.

-With the arrival of Christianity, the Thunderbirds (who were the snake men) were greatly feared for their powerful medicine ways.
-Christian thinking made all snakes evil and a representation of the devil.
-So, fear was utilized by the missionaries in attempts to dispel the Thunderbirds.
+With the arrival of Christianity the Thunderbirds, who used their snake medicine ways, were greatly feared for their knowledge, wisdom and power.
+So fear itself was intentionally utilized by the early missionaries in attempts to dispel the Thunderbirds.
 In 1625 Brother Gabriel Sagard, a Recollet missionary, wrote of them: